 “Screw it,” I said, releasing the scope back to Zippo’s control.
 “Gilroy, you’re with me.
 Fusner you stay put until I wave.
 Zippo will be watching.
 If we get hit, then all of you split back to the northern perimeter where the Gunny is.”

 I crawled forward, with Gilroy, a moving part of the jungle, right next to me.
-We moved slow.
+We moved slowly.
 I felt Gilroy there, and immediately knew I was a novice at the game.
 The man moved like a panther or a lynx.
 I couldn’t figure out how he did it, but he blended in with the jungle even though I knew his disguise.

 I crawled until I saw it.
 There, next to the trail, near the southern end of the phony perimeter line we’d set up to fool the NVA, was a splotch of white.